JPMorgan Chase OA 2026 : Key Questions & Solutions

-Preparing for the JPMorgan Chase Online Assessment (OA)?
-Below are two core problems you’ll likely encounter, along with step-by-step solutions in Python.
+Preparing for the JPMorgan Chase Online Assessment ?
+Here’s a detailed guide featuring two core coding problems you’re likely to encounter, complete with step-by-step Python solutions and practical tips to maximize your performance.

 def count_distinct(n, m):